Ministry of Justice publish

 For further information, quotations from our service users or infographics please contact us by email at firstname.lastname@example.org or leave a message on 0300 0300 110.

 Families Need Fathers - because both parents matter

 FNF is the leading registered UK charity providing information and support on shared parenting issues arising from family breakdown, and support to divorced and separated parents, irrespective of gender or marital status.
 FNF is NOT a fathers' rights group - we support the best interests of children - namely mature and collaborative parenting by both parents - an objective which is inadequately promoted in the family court system and associated services.

-FNF receive approximately 20,000 - 25-000 calls a year for help a year and thousands more rely on our local branch network and online support.
+FNF receive approximately 25,000 calls for help a year and thousands more rely on our local branch network and online support.

 Our primary concern is the maintenance of the child’s meaningful relationship with both parents.
 Founded in 1974, FNF helps thousands of parents every year.

 Send us feedback!